my corner

 i realized for me it’s all about the recipient, (or in most of the times) the user.

-based on this, shortly afterwards I decided to study interaction design and there i am becoming a ux designer....!
+based on this, shortly afterwards I decided to study interaction design became a ux designer....!

 a photo of me